| | Testimonies

 three children, but, I will never be able to forget Sobibor.

-The testimony was taken by Miriam Novitch in Gedera,
+________ The testimony was taken by Miriam Novitch in Gedera,

-© Copyright Judy Cohen, 2005.
+Israel, in 1968. © Copyright Judy Cohen, 2005.